Activities Chairs and Class Committees

 Reunion Program Committee

 Help lead your class reunion effort as a member of the reunion program committee, a group of volunteers who plan reunion events and encourage broad reunion attendance and excitement.
 To learn more about reunion programs, contact the College Alumni Programs team at firstname.lastname@example.org or 617-496-7001.

 Help lead your reunion fundraising effort, then celebrate with your classmates at your spring or fall Reunion on campus.
 Learn more about reunion campaigns and contact your class officer to get involved.

 Each year, hundreds of College alumni volunteer their time and expertise to advise and mentor current students.
 Recurring opportunities are listed below, and invitations for singular opportunities are regularly emailed.
 Have a question or idea for this type of programming?
 Contact College Alumni Programs at email@example.com or 617-496-7001.

-In addition to participating in the Career Network in the Alumni Community, alumni can offer current students the benefit of their wisdom, experience, and networks through the Office of Career Services.
-Alumni can post jobs and internships for free on Crimson Careers, hire or host a student for a January Experience over winter break, participate in an on-campus program, or apply to be a Professional in Residence via the OCS website.
+In addition to participating in the Career Network in the Alumni Community, alumni can offer current students the benefit of their wisdom, experience, and networks through the Mignone Center for Career Success.
+Alumni can post jobs and internships for free on Crimson Careers or mentor students through Firsthand Advisers.
+Visit the MCS website for more information.

 First-Year Host Family Program